iconify/iconify/packages/core/README.md

 Documentation is currently not available because there is no demand for it.

 If anyone would like to create custom Iconify implementation and needs documentation for Iconify Core, please create an issue on Iconify repository on GitHub.

+You can browse [icon components documentation](https://docs.iconify.design/icon-components/), which explains how most functions exported by core package work.
+Components mostly just re-export functions from this package.

 ## License